lucasdewes/lucasdewes/README.md

 <br>

-hi, 👨‍💻 i'm Lucas, a passionate DOTNET developer from Brazil.
+👨‍💻 i'm a passionate DOTNET developer from Brazil.
 I take great care in the architecture, and code quality of the things I build.

 i am also an open-source suporter.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happens through open-source.